Johnstown, Pennsylvania: Events

 Johnstown hosts a number of events each year.
-"Thunder in the Valley" is a motorcycle rally with weekend crowds ranging from 150,000 to 200,000.
+"Thunder in the Valley" was a motorcycle rally with weekend crowds ranging from 150,000 to 200,000.
+Thunder in the Valley held its last event in 2023, but the inaugural "Rumble Through the Valley" will host its first rally in June 2025.

 The AAABA amateur baseball tournament is held at the Point Stadium in downtown Johnstown.

-The Flood City Music Festival is held at Peoples Natural Gas Park.
+The Flood City Music Festival is held at Peoples Natural Gas Park, which has hosted national acts ranging from Boz Scaggs, Gregg Allman (of the Allman Brothers), Spin Doctors, and Jerry Harrison and Adrian Belew (formerly of Talking Heads).

 The Sunnehanna Amateur golf tournament is held once a year at Sunnehanna Country Club.
-Professional golfers have played in this tournament as amateurs such as Tiger Woods, and Arnold Palmer.
+Professional golfers have played in this tournament as amateurs such as Tiger Woods and Arnold Palmer.

 Sports

 Johnstown has been home to a long succession of minor league hockey franchises dating back to 1940.
 One of the more recent manifestations, the Johnstown Chiefs, were named for their Slap Shot counterparts.
 The team made their debut in January 1988 with the All-American Hockey League, joining the league midway through the season.
 After one season in the AAHL, the Chiefs became one of five teams to join the newly founded East Coast Hockey League (now ECHL).
 The team announced in February 2010 that they would be leaving Johnstown for a location in South Carolina.
 In April 2010 it was announced that the Wheeling Nailers of the ECHL would call Johnstown home for 10 games during the regular season and for one of their preseason games.
 They returned once again for the 2011–12 season.

 After the 2011-2012 NAHL hockey season, the Alaska Avalanche relocated to Johnstown and became the Johnstown Tomahawks and have remained in Johnstown ever since.

 The city has history in amateur and professional baseball.
 Since 1944, Johnstown has been the host city for the AAABA Baseball Tournament held each summer.
 Several Major League Baseball players have played on AAABA teams over the years, including Hall-of Famers Al Kaline and Reggie Jackson and former Major League managers Joe Torre and Bruce Bochy.
 The organization also has its own Hall of Fame instituted in its 50th anniversary year of 1994.

 In addition, the city has hosted several incarnations of a minor-league baseball team, the Johnstown Johnnies, beginning in 1884.
 The last team to play as the Johnnies, as a part of the Frontier League, left the city in 2002.
+The Johnstown Mill Rats, a member of the summer collegiate Prospect League, have played at the Point Stadium since 2021.

 Johnstown also hosts the annual Sunnehanna Amateur golf tournament at its Sunnehanna Country Club.
 The invitational tournament hosts top amateur golfers from around the United States.

 Johnstown is home to the Flood City Water Polo team.
 Established in 2005 by Zachary Puhala, the team takes its name from the history of floods in the area.
 FCWP is part of the American Water Polo Organization.